 This travel handbook has been prepared to assist Shoreline's employees in ensuring compliance with the State and College travel and transportation regulations.
-This handbook contains information on conference registrations, airline reservations, lodging, car rental, use of state vehicles, per diem rates, as well as how to complete the necessary forms.
+This handbook contains general information on conference registrations, airline reservations, lodging, car rental, use of state vehicles, per diem rates, as well as how to complete the necessary forms.

 You are in “travel status” when conducting official state business i.e., "...those activities performed by an official or employee of the state, ... as directed by his or her supervisor in order to accomplish state programs or as required by the duties of his or her position or office."

 A checklist is included in this handbook to help you with the arrangements you will need to make prior to your travel and what will be needed to obtain reimbursement upon your return from travel status.

-The following paragraphs briefly describe three Shoreline Community College forms that you may need in processing your travel requests and reimbursements:
+The following paragraphs briefly describe Shoreline Community College forms that you may need in processing your travel requests and reimbursements:

 Shoreline has developed a Travel Requisition Form (TR) which must be completed for all overnight and out-of-state travel.
 You must have appropriate signatures obtained prior to conducting any official business away from your official station, i.e. the main campus.
 The Travel Requisition Form gives you the approval needed to proceed with making your travel arrangements including lodging, and transportation services, other than airfare, such as car rental, train and shuttle.
 Airfare will be arranged through the travel desk.